umami-software/website/content/running-on-railway.md

 You will be asked to add the `HASH_SALT` enviroment variable which is a random string used to generate unique values for your installation.

-### Create database tables

-- Once you've deployed your project, clone it locally using Git.
-- Use the [Railway CLI](https://docs.railway.app/develop/cli) to link your local setup to your Railway project by running `railway link`.
-- Use `railway run psql -h hostname -U username -d databasename -f sql/schema.postgresql.sql`
-  - You can view your `hostname`, `username`, and `databasename` using `railway variables` or from your project dashboard
-  - This command installs all the tables with the required scripts and creates a login account with the username `admin` and password `umami`
-- You should now be able to visit your Umami dashboard and set up sites that you want to track analytics for
-  - You can find the URL in your project dashboard which you can visit by running `railway open`
+You should now be able to visit your Umami dashboard and set up sites that you want to track analytics for You can find the URL in your project dashboard which you can visit by running `railway open`

 ### Notes